YoCodingJosh/YoCodingJosh/README.md

 I'm Josh, and I'm a software engineer and entrepreneur.
 Nice to meet ya!

-My day job is a Ruby on Rails Engineer at WellSky.
-My side gig is @HYPEWORKS.
+My day job is a Ruby on Rails Engineer at [WellSky](https://github.com/mediwareinc).
+My side gig is launching [HYPEWORKS](https://github.com/HYPEWORKS).

 I write code primarily using TypeScript/JavaScript, C#, C/C++, Ruby, and Java.